-According to EPA Certificate, the engine will comply with the standards.
+According to emissions factor calculated from the Exhaust Emission Data Sheet, the engine will comply with the standards.

 Sections 60.4206 and 60.4211(a) require that the owner/operator operate and maintain the engine according to the manufacturer's written instructions or procedures developed by the owner or operator that are approved by the engine manufacturer, over the entire life of the engine.
 The owner/operator is expected to comply with this requirement.